getreu/tp-note/docs/source/tpnote--manpage.md

 Chapter 2
 ```

-We see from the above example, how the '`tmpl.from_clipboard_content`' content
+We see from the above example, how the '`tmpl.from_dir_content`' content
 template extracts the first line of the clipboards content and inserts it into
 the header's '`title:`' field.
 Then, it copies the entire clipboard content
 into the body of the document.
 However, if desired or necessary, it is possible
 to modify all templates in Tp-Note's configuration file.
 Note, that not only
 the note's content is created with a template, but also its filename: The
-'`tmpl.from_clipboard_filename`' filename template concatenates the current
+'`tmpl.from_dir_filename`' filename template concatenates the current date, the
-date, the note's title and subtitle.
+note's title and subtitle.